Jay0073/The-Hacker-News-Web-Scrapper/README.md

 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-# License

-This Project is licensed under the MIT License.